1 Too much balance

 Sensible starters thus open both a DEMO account and a real-money account and keep the bet on the last account very minimal and the stop-loss extremely tight.
 That will probably lead to a first investment being completely lost and who does not want to see it as a learning allowance, should not start Forex!

-# 9 Fear of missed opportunities
+# 9 Fear of missing opportunities

 Starters are keen to step in when a good chance occurs.
 What they do not know is that they are often too late (lacking knowledge and insights).